-20 Aug 9 Ideas That Will Help You Create a Better Workplace Now
+05 Jul 9 Ideas That Will Help You Create a Better Workplace Now

-- When leaders model the positive behaviours they want to see, and engage their teams in creating a vision, the culture begins to shift.
+When leaders model the positive behaviors they want to see, and engage their teams in creating a vision; the culture begins to shift.

 - What do we want our culture to be? (culture)